NexPlayer/Android-SDK/advanced.md

 |---|---|
 | strEngineLibName | The relevant engine library name as a string.|

-#### static native int initManagerMulti (Object nexPlayerHandle,String strEngineLibName) [static]
+#### static native int initManagerMulti (Object nexPlayerHandle, String strEngineLibName) [static]

-internal use only.
+Internal use only.
 Please do not use.

 ### GLRenderer Class Reference